virenukey/restfulApiTest/README.md

 are generally available with programmatic frameworks.
 Programmatically building test cases provides the highest level of flexibility and sophistication.
-This framework supports HTTP/HTTPS RestAPI calls.
-All available Authentication supports (including OAUTH)
+This framework supports HTTP/HTTPS RestAPI calls including all available Authentication support (OAuth, HttpBasicAuth, HttpDigestAuth)

 Note: As of now this framework only supports APIs whose responsetype is JSON.